 Can I change the design of my AMP posts?

-No. All AMP posts are automatically formatted for the best visual experience on mobile and have a standard style, independent of your template.
+No. All AMP posts are automatically formatted for the best visual experience on mobile and have a standard style, independent of your site's design.

 You can change the order of your blocks by opening the blog post editor and rearranging the blocks.